Warnakala/blender-studio-tools/asset-pipeline/README.md

 settings and information for active Asset.
 It holds all information that are related to the current Asset.
-This includes the current Asset Collection, Asset Task, available Asset Publishes, the Asset Directory, the configuration of Task Layers (which ones are enabled and disabled) and the Transfer Settings.
+This includes the current Asset Collection, Asset Task, available Asset Publishes, the Asset Directory, the configuration of Task Layers (which ones are enabled and disabled) and the Transfer Settings values.

 - **BuildContext**: Gets loaded when starting a publish or a pull.
 Contains both the ProductionContext and AssetContext as well as some other data.
 Is the actual context that gets processed by the AssetBuilder.

 A key feature is that we need to be able to 'exchange' this information with another blend file.
-As the actual transfer process requires to:
+As the 'push' or publish process requires to:

 Open another blend file -> load the build context there -> process it -> close it again.